xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 * Open the browser
 * Navigate to a website
-* Click on certain control
+* Click on a specific control
 * Validate if a control exists on the page
 * Close the browser